yevrah/stack/docs/002_sessions.md

 3. SKS proxies the credentials to FS (`/auth/token`).
 4. FS verifies login credentials.
 5. FS creates a JWT (if login credentials are correct, otherwise it returns an error).
-6. FS returns an auth token and a refresh token back to SKA.
+6. FS returns an auth token and a refresh token back to SKS.
 7. SKS creates a cookie with the refresh token.
 8. SKS returns the auth back to SKA.
 9. SKA redirects the user to the home page.